eaglesky/VRBallGame/README.md

 If you want to build the source code, you need to have Visual Studio 2010/2012 and Unity3D 5 installed on your machine.

+**Note that the reason why our code can only be built on Windows is just because of the UDP API we used.
+You can replace it with the corresponding API in your OS(Mac or Linux) and then you should be able to build the code on that OS, since both the face tracker and Unity are cross-platform.
+It would be great if you could come up with a way to make that API cross-platform too, and you're welcome to submit a pull request for this.**

 ## Building the application